sait1100/ts-mui-nextjs-starter/content/pages/index.md

         image:
           type: Image
           url: >-
-            /images/DALL·E 2025-03-09 23.00.54 - A fantasy-themed scene
+            /images/DALL·E 2025-03-09 23.26.13 - A minimalist fantasy-themed
-            representing book reviews and critiques.
-At the center, a magical arrangement of books fanned out in a glowing arc, their pages.webp
+            scene representing a book list.
+A clean, elegant arrangement of books fanned out in a glowing arc on a wooden surface, the.webp
           altText: Third item image
         text: ''
         actions: